 PROJECTS OF CFC - CENTER OF EXCELLENCE

-The mission of the Center of Excellence (COE) is to facilitate the use of advanced composites and enhance the long-term performance of advanced composites as well as hybrids for highway infrastructure.
+The mission of the Center of Excellence is to facilitate the use of advanced composites and enhance the long-term performance of advanced composites as well as hybrids for highway infrastructure.

 Over the next 10 years, billions of dollars will be spent to modernize the nation's aging infrastructure to enhance the safety and efficiency of our highway system by meeting the demands of higher volumes of traffic, higher axle loads and increased speed limits.
-For example, if the performance and durability of our highways and bridges were improved by one percent, the savings are estimated to be as high as 30 billion dollars.
+For example, if the performance and durability of our highways and bridges were improved by one percent, the savings are estimated to be as high as $30 billion.
 Therefore, our highway infrastructure can incorporate recent innovations in fiber reinforced polymer composites and hybrids (composites with conventional materials) to attain longer service life, lower maintenance costs and increased productivity.

-The interdisciplinary approach utilizes expertise in the areas of material sciences, non-destructive evaluation methodologies (including signal processing), geotechnical engineering, manufacturing, design, construction and maintenance, and cost analyses and involves broad-based partnerships with faculty from several engineering disciplines, appropriate industries (fiber/fabrics, resins, fabricators, instrumentation, and contractors) and government agencies.
+The interdisciplinary approach utilizes expertise in the areas of material sciences, non-destructive evaluation methodologies (including signal processing), geotechnical engineering, manufacturing, design, construction and maintenance and cost analyses and involves broad-based partnerships with faculty from several engineering disciplines, appropriate industries (fiber/fabrics, resins, fabricators, instrumentation and contractors) and government agencies.